abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 #### Observations

 - **Overall Performance:**
-    - The `facebook_nllb_200_3.3b` and `gemini-2.0-flash` models achieve the highest COMET scores across most languages, with `gemini-2.0-flash` slightly outperforming in some cases where data is available.
+    - `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET and Meta scores across most languages, with `gpt-4o` being the most consistent top performer where data is available.
-    - `gemma3_instruct_4b_text` consistently performs well, with COMET scores close to the top models, especially in Japanese, Korean, and Chinese (where `gemini-2.0-flash` has missing data).
+    - `facebook_nllb_200_3.3b` is strong and consistent, especially in European languages, but is outperformed by `gpt-4o` and `gemini-2.0-flash` in both metrics.
-    - `llama3.1_8b` lags behind the other models in both COMET and Meta scores for all languages.
+    - `gemma3_instruct_4b_text` performs competitively in Asian languages (ja_JP, ko_KR, zh_TW), but lags behind the top models in European languages and is notably weaker in Meta scores.
+    - `llama3.1_8b` consistently has the lowest scores, especially for Meta, and the longer prompt does not close the gap.

 - **Language Trends:**
-    - All models tend to perform best on Roman and Germanic languages (es_ES, it_IT, de_DE, fr_FR), with higher COMET and Meta scores.
+    - All models perform best on European languages (es_ES, it_IT, de_DE, fr_FR), with COMET and Meta scores dropping for Asian (ja_JP, ko_KR, zh_TW) and especially Southeast Asian (th_TH) languages.
-    - Performance drops for languages like Thai (th_TH) and Chinese (zh_TW) across all models, with the lowest Meta scores observed for these languages.
-    - `gemma3_instruct_4b_text` shows particularly strong performance in Japanese and Korean compared to `llama3.1_8b`.
+    - The performance gap between top models and others is largest in Meta scores for Asian and low-resource languages.
+    - `gemma3_instruct_4b_text` is more competitive in Japanese, Korean, and Chinese, but still trails `gpt-4o` and `gemini-2.0-flash` where those are available.

 - **Meta Score Insights:**
-    - `gemini-2.0-flash` achieves the highest Meta scores where available, indicating strong translation quality and adequacy.
+    - `gpt-4o` and `gemini-2.0-flash` have the highest Meta scores, indicating better adequacy and fluency, especially in high-resource languages.
-    - `facebook_nllb_200_3.3b` is the most consistent across all languages, with no missing data and solid Meta scores.
+    - `facebook_nllb_200_3.3b` is the most robust for coverage, but its Meta scores are lower than the top models.
-    - `gemma3_instruct_4b_text` outperforms `llama3.1_8b` in all languages for Meta score, and is competitive with the top models in several languages.

-- **Conclusion:**
+    - `gemma3_instruct_4b_text` and `llama3.1_8b` have much lower Meta scores, especially for th_TH and zh_TW.

+#### Conclusion

-    - `gemma3_instruct_4b_text` performs well in the zero-shot setting, especially in Asian languages, and is competitive with larger or more established models in European languages.
+- `gpt-4o` and `gemini-2.0-flash` are the best-performing models in the zero-shot setting, especially for high-resource languages, with `gpt-4o` being the most consistent overall.
-    - `facebook_nllb_200_3.3b` is the most robust across all languages, while `gemini-2.0-flash` is the top performer where data is available.
-    - `llama3.1_8b` is consistently outperformed by the other models in this evaluation.
+- `facebook_nllb_200_3.3b` is a strong baseline, especially for broad language coverage, but is outperformed by the top models in both COMET and Meta scores.
+- `gemma3_instruct_4b_text` is competitive in Asian languages but lags in overall adequacy (Meta score), while `llama3.1_8b` is the weakest across all metrics.
+- The largest performance gaps are seen in Meta scores for low-resource and Asian languages, highlighting the challenge of adequacy in these settings.

 ## Retrieval Augmented Generation